Can A Pessary Affect Bowel Movements

 Comprehensive Overview

 To understand how a pessary might affect bowel movements, it’s essential to first grasp the anatomy and mechanics of the pelvic region.
+When a pessary is inserted, it occupies space within the vagina, providing support to these organs.
 The pelvic organs—bladder, uterus, and rectum—are closely situated and supported by a network of muscles and ligaments known as the pelvic floor.
-When a pessary is inserted, it occupies space within the vagina, providing support to these organs.
 This support can influence the position and function of the surrounding structures, including the rectum.

 Trends and Latest Developments

 Data from a study published in the International Urogynecology Journal indicated that approximately 15-20% of women using pessaries reported new or worsened constipation.
-This highlights the importance of considering bowel function as part of the overall assessment when fitting a pessary.
+And this highlights the importance of considering bowel function as part of the overall assessment when fitting a pessary.
 Healthcare providers are increasingly encouraged to proactively inquire about bowel habits during follow-up appointments and to provide guidance on managing potential issues.

 Another trend is the growing recognition of the role of pelvic floor physiotherapy in conjunction with pessary use.
 Pelvic floor exercises can help maintain optimal muscle function and coordination, potentially mitigating some of the negative impacts on bowel function.
 Physiotherapists can teach women techniques to relax the pelvic floor muscles, improve rectal emptying, and manage constipation.

-Furthermore, there's an increasing emphasis on personalized pessary fitting.
+Adding to this, there's an increasing emphasis on personalized pessary fitting.
 Recognizing that each woman's anatomy and symptoms are unique, healthcare providers are moving towards a more tailored approach, selecting the pessary type and size that best suits the individual.
 This includes considering factors such as the degree of prolapse, the presence of a rectocele, and pre-existing bowel habits.

 Tips and Expert Advice